ash-project/ash_graphql/documentation/topics/graphql-generation.md

 }
 ```

+## Filter Data With Arguments

-Now, let's say we want to add query parameters to `list_tickets`.
+Now, let's say we want to add query parameters to `listTickets`.
 How do we do that?
 Consider `list :list_tickets, :read` and the `actions` section:

 ```elixir